dormrod/Maths_Problems/README.md

 ## Solutions to Computational Maths Problems

-Solutions to the maths problems inspired by [Project Euler](https://projecteuler.net/).
+Solutions to the maths problems, inspired by [Project Euler](https://projecteuler.net/).

+Each problem has associated tests that will be run on executing the script.

 These are solutions based on archived problems that have been solved countless times.